openmfe/website/src/pages/development/ui-design.md

 Usually, responsive layout refers to the entire web page.
 CSS offers [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to determine the dimensions of the viewport.
 However, a microfrontend is usually only embedded into a part of the page, and knowing viewport dimensions doesn’t help to determine the available space.

 Therefore, a microfrontend must be responsive on the container level.
-The [Current Weather microfrontend](https://github.com/openmfe/current-weather) shows how this works: The microfrontend itself watches the size of its bounding container, and based on its dimensions, it gives itself a certain CSS class.
-In the corresponding CSS, the images and text of the microfrontend are have relative sizes based on the `--base` variable.
+The [Current Weather microfrontend](https://github.com/openmfe/current-weather) shows one way: it watches the size of its bounding container and sets a CSS class accordingly, and its CSS sizes images and text relative to a `--base` variable.
+Modern CSS [container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries), using `container-type` with `@container` and the `cqi`/`cqw` units, now provide this container-relative behaviour natively, often without any JavaScript.